temirov/ctx/README.md

 - **Deduplication:** Duplicate input paths (after resolving to absolute paths) are processed only once for `tree` and `content`.

+## Downloads

+For prebuilt binaries and packaged releases, please visit the [Releases](https://github.com/temirov/ctx/releases) page.
+Binaries built for macOS (Intel and ARM), Linux (Intel), and Windows (Intel) are available there.

 ## Installation

 1. Ensure you have Go installed (version 1.21 or later recommended).